 School committee members thanked the Telliers and advised them that they'd have to go before the town's building department before any capital improvements can be made.

 Other items on the May 10 agenda:

-- Honored for their achievement, the Johnston-North Providence hockey team carried the crown for Division III after their last victory against Mount Hope.
+- Honored for their achievement, the Johnston-North Providence hockey team carried the after their last victory against Mount Hope.
 DiLulo offered his sincere congratulations, which was echoed by the school committee and the applause of the public.

 - The board approved a measure for Johnston Lions Club to use the Johnston High School kitchen and cafeteria for their annual scholarship breakfast.

 - A committee vote approved the appointment of Edmund Dalo as the Assistant Boys’ Soccer coach at Johnston High School.

 - The school committee voted to pass an agenda item to bid for new cafeteria tables for the high school.

 The next school committee meeting is scheduled for June 14 in the Nicholas A. Ferri middle school library at 7 p.m.

 Correction: The spelling of Ms. Filippelli's name was corrected after the original version of this article was published.